oldtokage-collab/C.P.S.--Cardputer-SYHNTH--/README.md

-# CPS — CardPuter Synth
+# CPS — Cardputer Synth

 A feature-rich DIY synthesizer for the **M5Stack CardputerADV**, built with PlatformIO and the Arduino framework.